Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Backgrounds on training and distilling matching models

-where $p_t^\theta$ is the forward noising process for the generator distribution $p_0^\theta$.
-The authors propose the tractable loss without $\argmin$ and with parameter $\alpha_{\text{SiD}}$ to approximate the real gradients of \eqref{eq: score l2 dist} :
+where $p_t^\theta$ is the forward noising process for the generated data $p_0^\theta$.
+The authors propose the tractable loss with parameter $\alpha_{\text{SiD}}$ to approximate the real gradients of \eqref{eq: score l2 dist} :

-where gradients w.r.t. $\theta$ are not calculated for the variables under stop-gradient $sg[\cdot]$ operator.
-The SiD pipeline is two alternating steps: first, refine the fake score $s^{sg[\theta]}$ by minimizing the DSM loss \eqref{eq:DSM} on new $p_0^\theta$ from the previous step.
-Then, update the generator $G_\theta$ using the gradient of \eqref{eq: Sid loss} with the frozen $s^{sg[\theta]}$.
+where $w_t$ are normalizing weights and gradients w.r.t. $\theta$ are not calculated for the variables under stop-gradient $sg[\cdot]$ operator.
+The SiD pipeline is two alternating steps: first, refine the \textit{fake score} $s^{sg[\theta]}$ by minimizing DSM loss \eqref{eq:DSM} on new $p_0^\theta$ from the previous step.
+Then, update the generator $G_\theta$ using the gradient of \eqref{eq: Sid loss} with frozen $s^{sg[\theta]}$.
 The $\alpha_{\text{SiD}}$ parameter is chosen from the range $[0.5, 1.2]$, although theoretically only the value $\alpha_{\text{SiD}} = 0.5$ restores true gradient as we show in our paper.

-The authors of \textbf{FGM} considered a similar approach, but for the Flow Matching models.
-Specifically, they also use a generator $G_{\theta}$ to produce a distribution $p_0^\theta$, but instead of denoising score matching loss, consider conditional FM loss.
-The method minimizes the squared $\ell_2$-distance between the fields:
+The authors of \textbf{FGM} propose a similar approach, but for the flow matching models.
+Specifically, they also use a generator $G_{\theta}$ to produce a distribution $p_0^\theta$, but instead of DSM loss \eqref{eq:DSM}, consider CFM loss \eqref{eq: CFM loss}.
+The method minimizes the squared $\ell_2$-distance between the student and teacher drifts:

-where the interpolation path $\{p_t^\theta\}_{t \in [0,T]}$ is constructed between the noise $p_T$ and generator $p_0^\theta$ distributions.
+where the interpolation path $p_t^\theta$ is constructed between the noise $p_T$ and generator $p_0^\theta$ distributions.
 To avoid the same problem of differentiating through $\argmin$ operator as in SiD, the authors derive a tractable loss whose gradients match those of \eqref{eq: FM l2 dist}:

-We consider \underline{distillation of matching models working with data couplings} such as Inverse Bridge Matching Distillation for Bridge Matching models and Stochastic Interpolants in Appendix~\ref{app:UID-bridge-interpolants}.
-Notably, all these approaches (SiD, FGM, IBMD) are \textit{data-free}, i.e., they do not use any real data from $p_0^*$ to train a generator by construction of the used objective functions.
+For data-to-data bridge matching models, the \textbf{IBMD} method applies the same idea of minimizing the difference between student and teacher drifts using a similar loss.
+Notably, all these approaches (SiD, FGM, IBMD) are \textit{data-free}, i.e., they do not use any real data from $p_0^*$ to train a generator.